 Winter Boots - If yours are looking a little tired, but still in good shape, consider getting them dyed or use some of the DIY kits on the market now for updating the look of leather boots or even vinyl.
 Trying to reuse what you have not only saves you money but also helps with the "reuse" part of our carbon footprint!

 Dye your Jeans - If you are now trading in your shorts for those comfy jeans for the winter, but they are looking a little tired and you just don't want to be spending the money on new jeans, then get a dark blue or black dye kit and follow the directions and dye your jeans.
-Denim dyes well, and this will extend the life of your jeans into the winter season and look
+Denim dyes well, and this will extend the life of your jeans into the winter season and look brand new!

 Get more accessories for your winter outbreak such as colourful mittens, hats and scarves.
 By changing these out, you will get a different look for your winter coat.